jrharbin-york/SBTPredictors/README.md

 # Predictor training

-Example of predictor training for RQ1 and RQ2
+Example of predictor training for RQ1 and RQ2:
 ```
 python3 ./run_experiments.py
 ```

+When executed, predictors, regression graphs and CSV result data will be placed under *./results/* with the current data stamp, named for specific use cases.

 # Decision node testing